Postgraduate Course: The European Enlightenments, 1670 - 1820 (PGHC11489)

 On completion of this course, the student will be able to:

-- demonstrate in seminar discussions, the book review, and the essay a detailed and critical command of the body of knowledge concerning the European Enlightenments;
+- Demonstrate a critical command of the body of knowledge concerning the European Enlightenments;

-- demonstrate in seminar discussions, the book review, and the essay an ability to analyse and reflect critically upon relevant scholarship concerning the European Enlightenments, relevant primary source materials, and methodological questions in intellectual history;
+- Analyse and reflect critically upon relevant scholarship concerning the European Enlightenments, relevant primary source materials, and methodological questions in intellectual history;

-- demonstrate in seminar discussions, the book review and the essay an ability to understand and apply specialised research or professional skills, techniques and practices considered in the course;
+- Understand and apply specialised research or professional skills, techniques and practices considered in the course;

-- demonstrate the ability to develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course;
+- Develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course;

-- demonstrate in seminar discussions, the book review, and the essay originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.
+- Demonstrate an originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.